 Every flower garden needs a foliage foil to act as a contrast for its blooms, and dusty miller stands out as a neutral go-to plant for any color scheme.
 The silvery leaves of dusty miller look stunning when paired with cool purple and blue flowers, but also pair well with hot red and orange flowers.
 Even white flowers benefit from the glow of dusty miller in moon gardens.
-Although dusty miller is an old-fashioned annual that has been around garden centers for decades, the drought tolerance and pest-free nature of this plant make it worth revisiting for busy gardeners who want to add dazzle without fuss to their landscapes.
+Although dusty miller is an old-fashioned tender perennial that has been around garden centers for decades, the drought tolerance and pest-free nature of this plant make it worth revisiting for busy gardeners who want to add dazzle without fuss to their landscapes.

 |Botanical Name||Jacobaea maritima|